Board of Directors

 Jessie Weston, CRA

 Jessie Weston has been a records analyst specializing in electronic document management and imaging for the State of Michigan Records Management Services since 2012.
 She earned her Certified Records Analyst credential from the Institute of Certified Records Managers (ICRM) in 2018.
 She has worked for the State of Michigan since 2003, both in the Michigan Senate and the Department of Licensing & Regulatory Affairs.
 A Michigan native, Jessie is a graduate of Western Michigan University.
-She has served on the Mid-Michigan ARMA Board since 2014 and is presently the Treasurer.
+She has served on the Mid-Michigan ARMA Board since 2014, serving as both Vice President and Treasurer before being elected President in 2021.

 Director of Membership